 Compared to a sole proprietorship, single-member LLC is associated with less risk for the business owner.
 As the name implies, the owner is limitedly liable for debts related to the business.

-If the owner has huge personal assets and funds, those are shielded from personal liability if he or she runs a single-member LLC.
-In a situation of bankruptcy or close of business, creditors cannot recover their debts from those personal savings or assets.
+If the owner has huge personal assets and funds, those are shielded from personal liability if they run a single-member LLC.
+In bankruptcy or close of business, creditors cannot recover their debts from those personal savings or assets.

 In the eyes of the law, the LLC is a separate legal entity responsible for its own actions.
-It is the LLC that is entering into contracts, obtaining loans, or entering into agreements, not the business owner.
+The LLC is entering into contracts, obtaining loans, or entering into agreements, not the business owner.

 A single-member LLC does not need to pay taxes as a business entity.
 Income and loss report the file as personal income tax returns.
 The owner will pay the taxes at an individual level.

-A single member can continue upon the death of the owner only if the owner has appointed a representative to take over the LLC.
+A single member can continue upon the owner’s death only if the owner has appointed a representative to take over the LLC.
 Otherwise, the business will dissolve.

 SMLLC needs annual state filing.